YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 Example:

 .. parsed-literal::
-   $ mupip integ -map=20 -maxkeysize=20 -transaction=2 mumps.dat
+   $ mupip integ -map=20 -maxkeysize=20 -transaction=2 yottadb.dat

 This command performs a MUPIP INTEG operation and restricts the maximum number of "key size too large" errors to 20.

 Example:

 .. parsed-literal::
-   $ mupip integ -map=20 -transaction=2 mumps.dat
+   $ mupip integ -map=20 -transaction=2 yottadb.dat

 This command performs a MUPIP INTEG operation and restricts the maximum number of "block transaction number too large" errors to 2.

 .. parsed-literal::
-   $ mupip integ -file mumps.dat -tn_reset
+   $ mupip integ -file yottadb.dat -tn_reset

 This command resets the transaction number to one in every database block.

 Example:

 .. parsed-literal::
-   $ mupip integ -subscript="^Parrots" mumps.dat
+   $ mupip integ -subscript="^Parrots" yottadb.dat

-This example performs a MUPIP INTEG operation on the global variable ^Parrots in the database file mumps.dat.
+This example performs a MUPIP INTEG operation on the global variable ^Parrots in the database file yottadb.dat.

 Example: